Interest-free loans up to $20,000

-Find help to handle challenging financial needs or take advantage of special opportunities.
-A general needs loan could help you move into a new apartment, buy a second-hand car to commute to work, travel to Israel on an organized program, or cover the cost of something else that doesn’t fall into another loan category.
+Get help to handle challenging financial needs or cover upcoming expenses.
+A general needs loan could help you move into a new apartment, buy a second-hand car, travel to visit a sick relative, go to Israel on an organized program, or cover other costs that don’t fall into another loan category.

 Hebrew Free Loan is based on principles found in the Torah, in which we are commanded not to derive personal benefit — i.e. not to charge interest — when we lend money to assist those in need.
 Click here to watch a short video about Parashat Mishpatim, the Torah section that contains these teachings.